babadro/burn/burn-book/src/basic-workflow/model.md

 </details><br>

 When creating a custom neural network module, it is often a good idea to create a config alongside the model struct.
-This allows you to define default values for your network, thanks to the `Config` attribute.
-The benefit of this attribute is that it makes the configuration serializable, enabling you to painlessly save your model hyperparameters, enhancing your experimentation process.
-Note that a constructor will automatically be generated for your configuration, which will take in as input values the parameters which do not have default values:
+This allows to define default values for the network, thanks to the `Config` attribute.
+The benefit of this attribute is that it makes the configuration serializable, enabling to painlessly save your model hyperparameters, enhancing the experimentation process.
+Note that a constructor is automatically generated for the configuration, which take as input values the parameters which do not have default values:
 `let config = ModelConfig::new(num_classes, hidden_size);`.
 The default values can be overridden easily with builder-like methods: (e.g `config.with_dropout(0.2);`)

 The first implementation block is related to the initialization method.
-As we can see, all fields are set using the configuration of the corresponding neural network's underlying module.
-In this specific case, we have chosen to expand the tensor channels from 1 to 8 with the first layer, then from 8 to 16 with the second layer, using a kernel size of 3 on all dimensions.
-We also use the adaptive average pooling module to reduce the dimensionality of the images to an 8 by 8 matrix, which we will flatten in the forward pass to have a 1024 (16 _ 8 _ 8) resulting tensor.
+All fields are set using the configuration of the corresponding neural network's underlying module.
+In this specific case, we expand the tensor channels from 1 to 8 with the first layer, then from 8 to 16 with the second layer, using a kernel size of 3 on all dimensions.
+We also use the adaptive average pooling module to reduce the dimensionality of the images to an 8 by 8 matrix, which we flatten in the forward pass to get a tensor with 1024 (16 × 8 × 8) elements.

-Now let's see how the forward pass is defined.
+Now, let's define the forward pass.

 ```rust , ignore
 # use burn::{